CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“...already the fire in the sky was burning out, and the smouldering hills were fading, while ash-grey evening crept over the fields."_ ***---&#65279;LotRV***
 >

+ - [FAQ #2 (Dec 1995) - Questions About Specific Cards](/original/rulings/faq-2/#questions-about-specific-cards)<br>**Q:** Does Doors of Night cancel resource environments played after the Doors of Night are played?<br>**A:** No. Doors of Night only cancels resource environments that are in play when the Doors of Night are played.
+The same goes for Gates of Morning cancelling hazard environments.

 ---

 {: .hazard .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }